Devarla-Sai-kiran/kaiburr-task3-frontend/README.md

 **Author:** Devarla Sai Kiran
 **Date:** Sunday, September 28, 2025

-This repository contains a CI/CD pipeline for automating the build and Docker image creation of the Kaiburr Task 2 frontend application.
+This repository contains a CI/CD pipeline for automating the build and Docker image creation of the frontend application.
 The pipeline is implemented using GitHub Actions and runs automatically on every push to the main branch.

 # Pipeline Features